joadtor/webcomponents/README.md

-# Testing Web Components
+# Web Components Playground
-This project is just for webcomponent testing
+This project is just for playing and learning webcomponents